 The boat that was supposedly ready for the season to continue with the term charters I had honored over Christmas and New Year was not!
 We got through it, but boy did it open up a can of worms of exactly what I had bought!
 This girl needed some TLC and in a big way.
 I had not budgeted for this in my cash flow since she was supposedly well maintained, but Waltie had let a LOT of maintenance slip in the years before his death, and the crew had not kept on top of it, not an ounce of preventative maintenance had been done, just repairing problems as and when they occurred.
 And that in itself creates problems.

 I hired 123 Hulls to take care of immediate and preventative maintenance issues.
 What a disaster that turned out to be when they flooded my engine room in February after changing out a cutlass bearing and drive saver.
 They never checked the shaft seal underway and under pressure.
 That was a very costly mistake – for which they held NO responsibility.
-How unbelievable is that!
-And of course there are NO consumer laws in place on this Island.

 I have been on the boat for the past 9 weeks and it has been awesome!
 Even though my job is to market this basically brand new business, I have really missed working on the boat and getting to know our customers – many of whom have left as good friends.
 We have been blessed with the most amazing guests who have crossed our paths.

 I will stay working on the boat, it’s keeping me fit and happy.
 There is no better way to spend your day then sailing around the beautiful BVI.

 Cheers to you all!!!